 Cyprus offers a fast track to European residency or citizenship in exchange for a significant investment within its borders.
 Split into two streams, investors may choose to pursue citizenship directly, or may choose to pursue permanent residency in exchange for a lesser investment amount.
 The citizenship-by-investment program requires an investment of at least €2 million in the purchase of real property or eligible investments in the country.
 Like Malta’s Investment Immigration Programme, this immigration method provides citizenship directly and allows successful applicants and their eligible family members the rights of a European Union citizen.
 The residency program requires a minimum property investment of €300,000 and a minimum capital deposit of €30,000.

-The programs are especially attractive because of their quick processing times—applicants can receive residency or citizenship in as little as two to three months—and their lax residency requirements.
+The programs are especially attractive because of their quick processing times—applicants can receive permanent residency in as little as two to three months, and citizenship in six months—and their lax residency requirements.
 Both streams allow principal applicants to include qualifying family members in their applications.
 Permanent residency and citizenship in Cyprus grant a high level of mobility throughout the European Union.

 History and Statistics